cancel

 If you want to validate and follow along with some demo content, we have provided a Github repo that you can sync to your Databricks workspace.
 It contains a Databricks Notebook and Power BI template file that will take you through an end to end demo.
 You need to have permissions to create catalogs, schemas, tables and groups in your Databricks environment.

-• Create a git folder and sync the github repo (https://github.com/databricks-solutions/databricks-blogposts/tree/main/awsdb-pbi-sso)
+• Create a git folder and sync the Github repo databricks-blogposts and use the Sparse checkout mode to only sync the subfolder awsdb-pbi-sso

-• Open the notebook file aws_databricks_powerbi_sso from the repo and populate the parameters for catalog, schema and repo_path in the widgets in the beginning of the notebook
+• Open the notebook file aws_databricks_powerbi_sso from the repo and subfolder awsdb-pbi-sso and populate the parameters for catalog, schema and repo_path in the widgets in the beginning of the notebook.
+To get the repo path you can use the copy URL/path feature

 • Create 2 groups: ap_demo_admin and ap_demo_fr and add yourself to the group ap_demo_fr

-• Run the notebook cell by cell, which will take you through a demo of setting up Unity Catalog fine-grained access control using row-level and column-level security.
+• Attach an All Purpose Compute cluster (SQL and serverless clusters does not work) and run the notebook cell by cell, which will take you through a demo of setting up Unity Catalog fine-grained access control using row-level and column-level security.

-• When you get to the section about Power BI Desktop continue to the next section below - Enable SSO to access reports in Power BI
+• When you get to the section about Power BI Desktop continue to the next section below.

 Enable SSO to access reports in Power BI